-As I’ve made these changes and watched my journals fill up, I’ve had some revelations.
+As I’ve made these changes and watched my notebooks fill up, I’ve had some revelations.
 It’s only been about 9 months since I starting changing my journaling habits.
 And already I can see personal growth when I flip back through the pages.

 Here’s the thing: journals are all about self-improvement, either by focussed direction or by happy accident.

-If you wanted to, you could dedicate a personal journal (or section of a journal) to self-improvement.
+If you wanted to, you could dedicate a writing journal (or section of a journal) to self-improvement.
 For instance, you could write down your goals and brainstorm ways to achieve them.
 But self-improvement can also happen serendipitously, as you work through issues and review your journal entries for patterns and revelations.

 Goals!
 Goals!
 Goals!

-If you’re actually gunning for self-improvement, then goals are the way to go.
+If you’re actually gunning for self-improvement, goals are the way to go.
 Now, to increase your chances of meeting those goals, write them down.
 Studies show that people who write down their goals are more likely to accomplish them than people who don’t.